To say that search engine optimization has gone through changes is an understatement.

 This unsustainable way of SEO is a waste of your time and effort.

 Instead of using these flimsy techniques, why don’t you go for something of substance?

 Try out the Skyscraper Technique to find and use great content and make an even greater one.
-Find backlinks of the great content you used to produce a greater content.
+Find backlinks to the great content you used to produce greater content.
 Reach out to site owners and tell them to link to your content instead.

 Another smart way to build backlinks is the broken link building.
 You reach out to site owners with resource pages related to your topic.
 You tell them the links on the page that don’t work anymore and ask them to include your website on the list.

 These strategies also line up with your content marketing and relationship building, which play important roles in SEO.

 Doing these tactics will take you time and effort to accomplish.
 But unlike the techniques that have been flagged by search engines, the strategies above give value to your target audience and guarantee you a more sustainable SEO campaign.

 Let Data from Google Search Console Lead the Way